DSA Architect and Urban Planner

 in January - Acteurs de l'aménagement et économie urbaine

-coordination: Gwenaëlle d'Aboville, urban planner (Ville ouverte)
+co-ordinated by: Gwenaëlle d’Aboville, urban planner (Ville ouverte)

 in February - Ecologie du territoire

-in march
+in March

 Admission

-**How to apply for external candidates?
+How to apply as an external candidate?

-Via the admissions portal Taïga in the drop-down menu choose Ensa Paris-Est.
+Via the admissions portal Taïga select ‘Ensa Paris-Est’ from the drop-down menu.

-Composition of the application file
+Contents of the application pack

--a curriculum vitae,
+• a curriculum vitae,

-Registration fees
+Tuition fees

-The DSA in architecture and urban planning offers a range of career opportunities:
+The DSA in Architecture and Urban Planning offers a range of career opportunities:

 Éric Alonzo